-A bridging loan is typically a loan which is required for a short period of time and is secured against property or land.
-Short term bridging loans can be used for virtually any purpose such as business ventures, property purchase, property development, tax payments etc and can be on an interest only basis or the interest can be rolled up into the loan so there are no payments.
+Bridging loans are typically loans which are given for a short period of time and are secured against property or land.
+Short term bridging loans can be used for virtually any purpose.
+These can business ventures, property purchase, property development, tax payments etc. They can be on an interest only basis or the interest can be rolled up into the loan, so there are no payments.

 Interest rate – the rate you will pay on the amount borrowed during the agreed term

 Default rate – the rate you will pay if you exceed the agreed term

 Lender fee – a charge which may be made by a lender when your loan completes